Intel® FPGA IP allows you to dynamically calibrate I/O with reference to

 calibration_shift_busy vector are low.

-use the design example as a reference on how to instantiate the IP core.
+application.
+You can use the design example as a reference on how to instantiate the

-Intel® FPGA OCT IP core does not support VHDL generation.
+Note: The OCT IP does not support VHDL generation.

-along with the IP core, where <instance> is the name of your
+the IP, where <instance> is the name of

 The <instance>_example_design directory

 Note: The .qsys files are for internal use during design example generation only.
 You cannot edit the files.

 The make_qii_design.tcl script generates a synthesizable design example along with an